-Nutrient dense and high in protein, eggs play an important role in many diets.
-Scrambled, hard boiled, or steamed, here are a number of Chinese egg recipes, along with Egg Foo Yung, a classic comfort dish.
+Nutrient-dense and high in protein, eggs play an important role in many diets, including Chinese cuisine.
+Scrambled, hard boiled, or mixed in a soup, there are a number of Chinese egg recipes—including Egg Foo Yung, a classic comfort dish.

 This recipe for Chinese scrambled eggs is made with Chinese garlic chives, known for their “garlicky” flavor.
-Chinese garlic chives chives pair nicely with egg, but you can use regular chives if desired.
+Chinese garlic chives pair nicely with egg, but you can use regular chives if you would like.
 This dish typically calls for a large quantity of chives—feel free to reduce the amount to 2 or 3 tablespoons and add other seasonings if desired.

 Here’s another idea if you’re looking for a way to jazz up scrambled eggs.
-Chinese seasonings such as oyster sauce and rice wine (you can substitute dry sherry) add something extra to this basic scrambled eggs recipe.
-To further enhance the recipe, try marinating the shrimp before cooking.Continue to 5 of 6 below.
+Chinese seasonings such as oyster sauce and rice wine (you can substitute dry sherry) add a unique flavor to this basic scrambled eggs recipe.
+To further enhance the recipe, try marinating the shrimp before cooking.Continue to 5 of 7 below.

-05 of 06Speckled and smaller than hen’s eggs, quail eggs also contain a higher percentage of protein, Vitamin A and certain B vitamins.
-In this recipe, the eggs are paired with pork, shrimp and vegetables to make a classic comfort dish.
+Chop Suey is an American-Chinese dish comprised of meat, eggs, and vegetables quickly cooked in a thick sauce.
+This recipe includes quail eggs—speckled and smaller than hen’s eggs, quail eggs also contain a higher percentage of protein, Vitamin A, and certain B vitamins.
+In this recipe, the eggs are paired with pork, shrimp, and vegetables to make a classic comfort dish.

-Although Egg Foo Yung tastes great on its own, it’s frequently accompanied with a brown sauce or gravy.
-(The brown sauce used in Beef With Broccoli works perfectly).
-Here, you’ll find cooking tips for making Egg Foo Yung, along with several recipes, including a hearty Egg Foo Yung recipe with Chinese sausage, and a recipe for Deep-fried Egg Foo Yung.
+Egg Foo Yung is basically a Chinese omelet that, although tastes great on its own, is frequently accompanied with a brown sauce or gravy.
+(The brown sauce used in beef with broccoli works perfectly.)
+Here, you’ll find cooking tips for making Egg Foo Yung, along with a few versions, including a hearty Egg Foo Yung recipe with Chinese sausage, and a recipe for Deep-fried Egg Foo Yung.